-Handicapping this year’s Derby, with so many horses on equal footing, proved to be difficult.
+Handicapping this year’s Kentucky Derby, with so many horses on equal footing, proved to be difficult.
 But I had a strategy and chose Maximum Security based on that strategy.

 At first, the Derby unfolded just as I had planned it in my head: Maximum Security going out to the front, followed by War of Will, who did not want to get trapped along the rail.
 But the first quarter was mercurial, and I thought my plan was crumbling before my eyes; the half mile wasn’t much slower, and I wondered if Maximum Security was burning himself out.
 Take the lead and slow the pace, my plan screamed.

 I watched as the horse continued to lead a close field into the far turn.
 He then careened off course several feet, and then corrected himself as Code of Honor and War of Will made their move on either side of him.

 I thought he was finished, spent, as the two horses seemed ready to pass him.
 But he had experience in the mud, and he fought valiantly to find solid footing in the slop at Churchill.
 As he crossed the finish line almost two lengths ahead of a surprising Country House, I flung my hands in the air in triumph.
 My horse had won.

 Or had he?

 The unofficial status seemed to loom on the board forever, and NBC began to show replays of the now-famous interference call – Maximum Security veering into the path of War of Will, almost causing War of Will to go down.

 I felt sick to my stomach.
 I tried to rationalize the infraction: It wasn’t that serious.
 Surely they would never take down a number from the Kentucky Derby.
 War of Will tried to go where he couldn’t.

 Then came the announcement: Country House, a maiden winner who had not even won a stakes race, was now the winner of the most prestigious race in America.
 And my horse, the previously unbeaten Maximum Security, was demoted all the way down to 17th.